Fundamental Guide

 Floating EMI

-Changes in response to changes in interest rates. prevalent in variable-rate loans.
+Variations in relation to fluctuations in interest rates. found in variable-rate loans.

 Market Linked